All You Need to Know about Google I/O 2016

-The first appearance of Android N developer preview was two months earlier than Google I/O. So at the developer conference of Google I/O there was a beta release of the developer preview of Android N.
+The first appearance of the Android N developer preview was two months earlier than Google I/O. So at the developer conference of Google I/O, there was a beta release of the developer preview of Android N.

-Android N is focussing on performance.
+Android N is focusing on performance.
 Burke revealed that Android N is using a graphics API called Vulcan.
 That has a lower CPU overhead.
 That will make everything run smoother.

-Google also made improvements on Android Runtime with the JIT compiler.
-That will get apps installation 75% faster and will reduce 50% the compiled code size.
+Google also made improvements to Android Runtime with the JIT compiler.
+That will get app installation 75% faster and will reduce 50% the compiled code size.

 The three ways Android N can improve security are:

-Burke explained the most exciting feature of Android N, that how split screen mode would be coming to both Android phones and tablets.
-It allows users to open two screens at a time by a long tap.
+Burke explained the most exciting feature of Android N, how split-screen mode would be coming to both Android phones and tablets.
+It allows users to open two screens at a time with a long tap.